-The LQCD Program Office prepares a monthly progress report and a monthly meeting is held to inform the Federal Program Director of cost, schedule and technical performance, along with other issues related to program execution.
+On a monthly basis, the LQCD Program Office prepares and presents a program status report to the Federal Program Director.
+The purpose of the monthly meeting is to inform the Federal Program Director of cost, schedule and technical performance, and discuss other issues related to program execution.